yanhan/bin-src/README.md

 # Setup

 NOTE: This should be done before you build / deploy anything.
+Please ensure that you fulfil the system requirements before this step.
+Otherwise, please install them manually.

+Run the `setup_cabal.sh` script.
+It will try to install the version of Cabal in the `CABAL_VERSION_WANT` variable in `setup_cabal.sh`.
+This is required for Cabal sandbox.

 Run the `setup.sh` script.
-It will setup a Cabal Sandbox and install the necessary Haskell dependencies.
+It will setup a Cabal Sandbox for the Haskell programs in this repository and install the necessary Haskell dependencies.

 # Deployment